BehaviorTree/BehaviorTree.CPP/docs/getting_started.md

 You can statically link it into your application (for example a game).

-There are some main concepts which you need to understand first.
+These are the main concepts which you need to understand first.

 ## Nodes vs Trees